 Dining halls are closed.
 Summer residents will need to shop and cook their own meals.
 Getting to the village isn't as much of a chore in the summer since the weather is fine for walking.
 In addition, by this time many international students on campus will know other students here for the summer who can drive.
-Again, the Coordinator of International Student Services will also take occasional trips.
+Again, the Director of International Student Services will also take occasional trips.
 Students generally do not find it a problem to get around using these resources.

 There are some activities arranged for students on campus during the summer, such as trips to outside attractions, volunteer opportunities and dinners.
 Students should keep an eye on their e-mail so that they can keep abreast of the offerings.

 A general note about summer break: there are no accommodations for students wishing to come back early.
 Please be aware of the return date that is set by Residential Life and do not plan to come back any earlier than that unless you are a Resident Advisor (RA) or an Orientation Leader (OL).
-We always try out best to assist our international students, however summer is a busy time on the Hamilton campus and often the residence halls are simply not ready for occupation.
+We always try our best to assist our international students, however summer is a busy time on the Hamilton campus and often the residence halls are simply not ready for occupation.
 If you do need to return early for personal reasons, you may want to ask your IFP family to host you for a few days, or try and find a friend in the area with whom you might stay.